lkuper/CMPS290S-2018-09/_posts/2018-11-29-consistency-in-cassandra.md

 For example, a system with configuration RF=3, W=2, and R=2 provides strong consistency.

-R + W <= RF is a weaker consistency model, where there is a possibility that the read and write set will not overlap and the system is vulnerable to reading from nodes that have not yet received the updates.
+R + W <= RF is a weaker consistency model, where there is a possibility that the read and write set will not overlap and the system is vulnerable to reading from nodes that have not yet received updates that have already completed on other nodse.

 ### Read Requests in Cassandra

 As [the Cassandra documentation explains](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlClientRequestsRead.html), Cassandra can send three types of read requests to a replica: direct read requests, _digest_ requests, and background read repair requests.
 A [digest request](https://wiki.apache.org/cassandra/DigestQueries) returns only a hash of the data being read instead of the actual data.
 The purpose of a digest request is to allow quick comparisons of the contents of replicas: if the hashes disagree, then the actual data will disagree as well.

-When reading, the coordinator node sends a direct read request to one replica, and a digest request to a number of replicas determined by the consistency level specified by the client.
+When reading, the coordinator node sends a direct read request to one replica, and a digest request to a number of replicas determined by the read consistency level specified by the client.
 If all replicas are not in sync, the coordinator chooses the data with the latest timestamp and sends the result back to the client.
 Meanwhile, a background read repair request is sent to out-of-date replicas to ensure that the requested data is made consistent on all replicas.

 The following table shows some of the [read consistency levels](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html#dmlConfigConsistency__dml-config-read-consistency) that Cassandra provides: